Working with disks and drives

 • Get a really good power supply.
 Do not take the four year old cheap phone charger still lying around.

-• Test out whether the device LEDs light up or flicker when you have disconnected power to the device but the MEGA65 turns on.
+• Test whether the device LEDs light up or flicker when you have disconnected power to the device but the MEGA65 turns on.
 If you see this effect, please test your device thoroughly to make sure data transfer is not affected.

 • Do not connect more than one “modern” device to the IEC bus.
 Two or three classic drives are OK.
 Mixing and matching modern and classic device might have side effects.